thejimmyg/gateway-lite/README.md

 Get a terminal running on the machine on which you want to run the gateway for carrying out these next steps.

-Write this to a `docker-compose.yml` file on the machine, replacing `james@example.com` with an email address that has accepted the Let's Encrypt terms (who will receive any messages from Let's Encrypt) and `localhost` with your real domain name (e.g. `example.com`):
+Write this to a `docker-compose.yml` file on the machine, replacing `james@example.com` with an email address that has accepted the Let's Encrypt terms (who will receive any messages from Let's Encrypt) and `www.example.localhost` with your real domain name.

 ```
 version: "3"
 services:
   gateway:
     restart: unless-stopped
-    image: thejimmyg/gateway-lite:0.2.2
+    image: thejimmyg/gateway-lite:0.2.3
     ports:
       - "80:80"
       - "443:443"